Are you or your company interested in offering an internship for a Hiram student? Click here

 With small group discussions facilitated by:

-- Michael Blackie – Associate Professor of Biomedical Humanities, Hiram College Center for Literature and Medicine
+- Sarah Berry – Assistant Professor of Biomedical Humanities, Hiram College Center for Literature and Medicine

 - Gretchen Case – Assistant Professor of Medical Ethics and Humanities, University of Utah School of Medicine

-- Andrea Charise – Post-Doctoral Fellow in Residence, University of Iowa’s Obermann Center for Advanced Studies
+- Andrea Charise – Assistant Professor of Health Studies, University of Toronto Scarborough/Post-Doctoral Fellow in Residence, University of Iowa’s Obermann Center for Advanced Studies

 - Aimi Hamraie – Assistant Professor of Medicine, Health and Society, Vanderbilt University’s Center for Medicine, Health, & Society